 - You might get sore abs driving over so many speed bumps (topes)

 - You might get really tired from having so much fun, that you forget to buy souvenirs for your family back home, and they might get mad

 When you travel anywhere, be a smart traveler.
 Watch your stuff, be respectful of the country you’re visiting and use common sense.
 The fares and deals to Mexico are great right now.
-So book a flight, book a hotel, pack your bags and go relax, get some fun in the sun, get some culture, get inspired and go visit.
+So book a flight, book a hotel, pack your bags and go relax, get some fun in the sun, soak up the culture, get inspired and go visit.
 Mexico is our neighbor and biggest trading partner to the south.
 We are linked in so many positive ways.
 Sharing a laugh and a smile are some of the best things that neighbors can do and it just might surprise you.